-

 Here at Jas.
 Townsend & Son, we’re presently researching, of all things, the history of pancakes.
 We noticed a broad range of various pancake recipes as we perused the numerous period cookbooks in preparation for our video series, but we … Continue reading

-Posted in 1700's, Baking, Bread, historic cooking, Ingredients, Medicine, Recipe, Uncategorized
+Posted in 18th Century Cooking, Baking, Bread, Historic Cooking, Ingredients, Medicine, Recipe

 Tagged cookbook, country housewife, ellis